Eric Erlandson

 Eric Theodore Erlandson (born January 9, 1963) is an American musician, guitarist, and writer, primarily known as a founding member, songwriter and lead guitarist of alternative rock band Hole from 1989 to 2002.
 He has also had several musical side projects, including Rodney & the Tube Tops, which he formed with Thurston Moore of Sonic Youth, and RRIICCEE with Vincent Gallo.

 Erlandson published a poetry and prose book entitled Letters to Kurt in 2012.

 Early life

-Erlandson was born January 9, 1963 in Los Angeles, one of seven children in a Catholic family.
+Erlandson was born January 9, 1963 in Los Angeles, one of seven children in a "close-knit" Roman Catholic family.
 He is of Swedish, German, and Irish descent.
 Erlandson and his siblings were raised in the Los Angeles community of San Pedro.

 Erlandson studied economics with a minor in marketing at Loyola Marymount University, where his father, Theodore Erlandson, served as dean of the College of Liberal Arts and Sciences, and earned a Bachelor of Science degree.

 In the late-1980s, Erlandson was working as an accountant for Capitol Records, where he managed Paul McCartney's, Tina Turner's, and various other artists' royalties.
 In 1988, Erlandson traveled Europe for a number of months "trying to decide what he wanted to do with his life".